zavelevsky/applitools-playwright-docs/docs/integration-with-playwright.md

 The enhanced report offers several helpful features to view and address visual test results:

+- **Filters for efficient review at scale**: Additional filters like "Eyes" and "Unresolved" help you focus on visual tests that require your attention.
+The "Unresolved" filter lists tests with visual differences needing review, allowing you to efficiently manage and resolve them.
+Accepting all diffs in a test moves it to "Passed", while rejecting any diffs keeps it under "Failed".
 - **Visual diffs**: Easily identify differences between the baseline and the current test run with side-by-side comparisons and highlighted changes.
 - **Accepting or rejecting changes**: If intentional changes were made, you can accept them directly in the report.
 If unexpected differences are found, you can reject them to flag the test for further investigation.